Marietta Child Custody & Visitation Lawyer

 Child custody has two components that need to be determined:

-- Legal Custody: The right to make decisions regarding religion, education, and healthcare among other topics regarding the raising of your children.
+- Legal Custody: The right to make decisions regarding religion, education, and healthcare.
+In addition, any other topics regarding the raising of your children.

 - Physical custody: Establishing where the child calls home.